rabbitboots/lua_tree/README.md

 ## Character Classes

-* In Lua, string character classes are determined by the current locale.
+In Lua, string character classes are determined by the current locale.
 This affects which characters are designated as alphanumeric, as whitespace, etc.

+LuaJIT accepts non-ASCII characters for names.
+In practice, this means you can use multi-byte UTF-8 characters as part of variable identifiers: `¡ö¿`, etc.

 ## Differences from the eBNF